Advocates call on Gov. Josh Shapiro to close a Berks County youth center that holds immigrant children

 The federal Office of Refugee Resettlement houses some migrant children at the center.

-Youth- and immigrant-rights allies called on Gov. Josh Shapiro on Wednesday to immediately remove children from a Berks County center that they said harms those held there, including migrant kids who arrived at the U.S. border unaccompanied by parents.
+Youth- and immigrant-rights allies called on Gov. Josh Shapiro Wednesday to immediately remove children from a Berks County center that they said harms those held there, including migrant kids who arrived at the U.S. border unaccompanied by parents.

-Speakers at an afternoon news conference held near the Abraxas Academy in Morgantown, Pa. asked the governor to issue an emergency removal order ― typically enforced to protect children in imminent danger of physical or emotional abuse.
+Speakers at an afternoon news conference held near the Abraxas Academy in Morgantown, Pa., asked the governor to issue an emergency removal order ― typically enforced to protect children in imminent danger of physical or emotional abuse.

 “Pennsylvania cannot continue to expose these kids to Abraxas’s abuse,” said Evan Feldberg-Bannatyne, an organizer with the youth-advocacy group Care, Not Control.
 “We need an ERO now.”